revault/aquarium/README.md

 communication keys, script descriptors, connections, ..) and finally drop you in a shell with pre-defined `alias`es.

-The aquarium only runs on Unix system for now.
+The aquarium only runs on Unix systems for now.

 ## Usage